Annex-Engineering/Annex-Engineering.github.io/k1_k2_release_4_announcement.md

  - The electrical box
  - The toolhead (with a bounding box provided in the model)
  - The bed and heater
- - the printed version of the belt tensioners (which have many differneces from machined, but also greatly benefit the community by being released)
+ - the printed version of the belt tensioners (which have many differences from machined, but also greatly benefit the community by being released)
  - Anything not listed below

 #### Item that will move to closed source